 How will pandemic end?
 Omicron clouds forecasts for endgame

-The fast-moving omicron variant is complicating a key question: How does the COVID-19 pandemic end and the world coexist with this virus
+The fast-moving omicron variant is complicating a key question: How does the Covid pandemic end and the world coexist with this virus?

 Pandemics do eventually end, even if omicron is complicating the question of when this one will.
 But it won't be like flipping a light switch: The world will have to learn to coexist with a virus that's not going away.